NUKnightLab/juxtapose/DEVELOPER.md

 Files in the `website` directory are specific to the website.

 `config.json` is used to control building, staging, and deployment

-If you're making changes to anything that eventually ends up in the `build` directory (e.g. anything in the `juxtapose` directory), it is recommended that you run a simple HTTP server in a separate window to serve up those files, because otherwise the website won't have access to them.
-To do this, `cd` into the root directory of the project and run `python -m SimpleHTTPServer`.
-You will also have to change your `env.sh` file to have `export CDN_URL="http://localhost:<port number>/build/"` and run `source env.sh` in order to save your changes.

 ## Deploying to the CDN